Skip to content

 Important architectural point:

-• identifier is published metadata, not hash identity,
+• identifier is published metadata, not update identity,

-• you can repoint an identifier from one backing table to another during a migration without rotating storage_hash or update_hash.
+• you can repoint an identifier from one backing table to another without rotating update-process identity.

 There is no separate portable_identifier flag in the current SDK.
-Portability is the default meaning of DataNodeMetaData.identifier.
+Portability is the default meaning of the storage-table identifier.

 This is useful when you want a portable public handle like daily_prices while moving the actual storage implementation underneath it.

-If you want to inspect the organization-visible DataNode table identifiers from the CLI, run:
+If you want to inspect existing DataNode table identifiers from the CLI, run:

 4) Config design: meaning vs scope vs operational knobs